-General liability insurance is the transfer of risk onto a 3rd party.
-This is an agreement that is between you and a insurance company that says that they will pay for any bodily injury or property damage that you caused (or even allegedly caused) that is covered by the policy.
-This transfer of risk is what allows you to operate your business however you want and offload certain risks to another company for an annual (or monthly) premium.
+By definition, general liability insurance is the transfer of risk onto a 3rd party.
+This risk transfer is an agreement that is between you (the business) and an insurance company that says that they will pay for any bodily injury or property damage that you caused (or even allegedly caused) that is covered by the policy.
+This transfer of risk is what allows you to operate your business how you want and offload certain risks to an insurance company for an annual (or monthly) premium.

-I could go on forever (and probably will on another post) about the original intent of insurance.
-But the original intent of insurance goes back hundreds of years.
-In the early days of Lloyd's of London the purpose of insurance was to financially back entrepreneurs (sailors) so that they could get goods and services over to America.
+Insurance has a significant history and has changed to fit the needs of many different cultures and countries throughout time.
+Even though the origin of insurance can be traced back to the 1600s, the original intent remains the same; to financially back entrepreneurs (sailors in the early days of Lloyds of London) so that they could take business risks to serve the greater good of society.
 It helped the sailors, the economy, and the investors.
 In modern days insurance isn't quite as simple, but the same simple principles apply.
 Insurance allows entrepreneurs and businesses the ability to take risks and do what they do best without worrying about how they will pay for a liability lawsuit or losing all their property.
-It is the tool that allows people with great ideas to create a better world without having massive resources.
+It is a tool that allows people with great ideas to create a better world without having massive resources.

 It is true that all businesses don't carry the same risks.
-A restaurant does not have the same liability as an aircraft manufacturing company.
-I would even say that no two businesses in the same industry carry the same risk.
-What these posts aim to achieve is equipping you with the tools to understand what you need from insurance and give you with the knowledge to present yourself in a way that allows you to obtain the best coverages at a price that none of your competitors are getting.
-Interested?
+A restaurant does not have equal liability exposure to an aircraft manufacturing company.
+You could even say that no two companies in the same industry carry the same risk.

-If we want to know what a general liability insurance policy covers, the first place one would look is at the "insuring agreement”.
-It is the foundation of the policy and the statement that all insurance policies rely on.
-It is the core at which all other sentences either add or take away from.
-Although there can be variations, most policies read similar to the following—
+If we want to know what a general liability insurance policy covers, the first place one would look is at the "insuring agreement."
+It is the foundation of the insurance policy and the statement that all other parts of the insurance contract modify.
+Although there can be variations, most insurance contracts read similar to the following:

 1. Insuring Agreement